rsdoiel/antenna/planet.md

 ---

-## Man held over Co Down woman's murder questioned by police
+## Second arrest over murder of pregnant woman in Down

 date: 2025-06-30, from: RTÉ News

-Police are continuing to question a 28-year-old man as part of an investigation into the murder of a pregnant woman in Co Down.
+Police investigating the murder of a pregnant woman in Co Down have arrested a second person.

 <br>